nonn-a/GumbUI/README.md

 `Schematics` are a new kind of object I'm trying to introduce.

-It's supposed to be a way to save and laod matrix surface states, even partially.
+It's supposed to be a way to save and load matrix surface states, even partially.
 Schematics will allow to make quicker and easier scripts.
 They will be implemented to be indepentent to the background.